Last Updated on

 Competition is stiff for any cafe or restaurant in this area, but Iberica, on Great Portland Street, is always busy.
 I’ve already visited Iberica Farringdon and Iberica Canary Wharf and loved both.
 I was delighted to be invited to lunch there and find out a little more about plans for the group.
 In fact, the Great Portland Street restaurant was the first, opening in 2007.

-The Cod Brandada was a deliciously light, delicately salted mixture which worked well with what I initially thought was an odd choice of garnish – olive tapanade, tomato salsa and white grapes.
+The Cod Brandade was a deliciously light, delicately salted mixture which worked well with what I initially thought was an odd choice of garnish – olive tapenade, tomato salsa and white grapes.
 I should know better than to question the pairings of Nacho Manzano, the two Michelin starred Spanish chef responsible for the Iberica menu.

 Ensaladilla Russa (Russian salad) with tuna, carrot, green olives and Piparra peppers can easily bring back far too many memories of bad airline food, but here the dish was fresh, piquant and refreshing.

 Patatas Bravas appears to feature universally on any restaurant with a Spanish theme.
 That moves the bar higher – we’ve all had soggy, part cooked potatoes with cheap mayonnaise laced with paprika and tomato ketchup masquerading as the real thing.
-Here the portion was comfort food sized the well cooked potatoes laced with a generous portion of spicy sauce.
+Here at Iberica the portion was comfort food sized the well-cooked potatoes laced with a generous portion of spicy sauce.
 I’m still trying to work out what was in the sauce.

 Octopus with potatoes and Pimenton de la Vera is a classic Spanish dish that I know and love.
 Taking me straight back to the Boqueria in Barcelona, it tasted authentic, with tender octopus and waxy potatoes in an oil and paprika sauce.
 Iberica’s menu is focussed on the dishes from Asturias and Galicia to the west of Spain and although I first tasted this dish on the East coast it is a traditional Galician recipe.
 So perhaps it’s even more authentic than the Boqueria version.